Andaman and Nicobar Islands: World War II

-During World War II, the islands were invaded by Japan.
+During Second World War, the Andaman and Nicobar islands were invaded by Japan.
 The Japanese captured Port Blair on 23 March 1942 and established control over the islands.
-Japan gave provisional control to the Azad Hind organization of Subhash Chandra Bose on 29 December 1943, with the islands renamed as Shaheed-Dweep (Martyr Island) and Swaraj-dweep (Self-rule Island).
-Bose appointed General A. D. Loganathan as the governor of the islands.
-He had limited power while the real control of the islands remained with the Japanese.
-There have been reports of widespread looting, arson, rape, and extrajudicial killings during the Japanese occupation.
+Japan gave provisional control of the islands to the Azad Hind organisation of Subhash Chandra Bose on 29 December 1943, and the Andaman and Nicobar islands were renamed as Shaheed-Dweep (Martyr island) and Swaraj-dweep (Self-rule island) respectively.
+Bose appointed general A. D. Loganathan as the governor of the islands.
+However, he had limited power while the real control of the islands remained with the Japanese.

-Island residents were often killed by the Japanese for trivial reasons.
+There were reports of widespread looting, arson, rape, and extrajudicial killings during the Japanese occupation.
+The residents were often killed by the Japanese for trivial reasons.
 The largest incident was the Homfreyganj massacre on 30 January 1944, where 44 local civilians were shot by the Japanese on suspicion of spying.
-Japanese Vice Admiral Teizo Hara and Major-General Tamenori Sato surrendered to Lieutenant Colonel Nathu Singh, commanding officer of the Rajput Regiment, on 15 August 1945 aboard the Royal Navy ship Rocksand.
-On 7 October 1945, the territory was officially handed back to British Brigadier J. A. Salomons, commander of the 116th Indian Infantry Brigade, and Chief Administrator Noel Patterson, in a ceremony at the Gymkhana Ground in Port Blair.

-Approximately 2,000 people in the Andamans are thought to have died as a result of the occupation, and at least 501 were tortured by the Japanese.
-The former figure represents 10% of the pre-war population of Port Blair.
+Approximately 2,000 people were reportedly killed in Port Blair during the occupation, which represented ten per cent of the pre-war population of the settlement.
+Japanese vice admiral Teizo Hara and major general Tamenori Sato surrendered to lieutenant colonel Nathu Singh Rathore, commanding officer of the Rajput Regiment, on 15 August 1945 aboard the Royal Navy ship HMS Rocksand.
+On 7 October 1945, the territory was officially handed back to British brigadier J. A. Salomons, commander of the 116th Indian Infantry Brigade, and chief administrator Noel Patterson, in a ceremony at the Gymkhana Ground in Port Blair.

 Post independence

 During the Partition of India, the British announced their intention to retain possession of the islands and use them to resettle Anglo-Indians and Anglo-Burmese on these islands.
 The islands were claimed by the Indian National Congress for India and the Muslim League for Pakistan during the partition negotiations.
-After the Indian Independence in 1947, the islands became part of the Dominion of India.
-As per the Constitution of India, the Islands were designated as the only part D territory in 1950, to be administered by a lieutenant governor appointed by the Government of India.
+After the Indian Independence in 1947, the islands automatically became part of the Dominion of India.
+With the adoption of the Constitution of India in 1950, the islands were designated as the only Part D territory and placed under the administration of a lieutenant governor appointed by the Government of India.
 The islands were later used to resettle people displaced during the partition with a substantial number of displaced immigrants establishing agricultural colonies.
 The islands became a separate union territory administered by the Government of India, following the re-organization in 1956.
 The islands have been developed into a key defence establishment since the 1980s due to its strategic location in the Bay of Bengal across the Strait of Malacca.

 On 26 December 2004, the coasts of the Andaman and Nicobar islands experienced 10 m high tsunami waves following an undersea earthquake in the Indian Ocean which resulted in more than 2,000 casualties, 46,000 injuries and rendering at least 40,000 homeless.
 The locals and tourists on the islands suffered the greatest casualties while the indigenous people largely survived unscathed due to movement to high grounds following the oral traditions passed down over generations that warned them to evacuate following earthquakes.